HandsOnDataViz/book/docs/HandsOnDataViz.md

 3. We want to tell Tableau to disaggregate the household and grade levels variables.
-In other words, we want to introduce an extra level of granuality, or *deatil* to our visualization.
+In other words, we want to introduce an extra level of granularity, or *detail* to our visualization.
 To do so, drag the *District* dimension into the *Detail* shelf of the *Marks* card.
 Now a real scatter chart will appear in the charting area.
 If you hover over points, you will see all three values associated with